ironpeakservices/ironpeak.be/content/blog/t2rminator.md

 - The T2 security chip is used for verifying your macOS installation to be safe, keep track of encryption keys, handle touchID/faceID, handle keyboard and do other stuff such as hardware decoding of media formats.
 - The T2 security chip in 2018-2020 Mac models is based on the A12 chip, which is vulnerable for the same checkm8 vulnerability.
 - The chip can be triggered in booting in DFU mode without any physical attestation (such as holding in the power button) by sending arbitrary packets of information over USB Power Delivery (called "Vendor Defined Messages" or VDMs).
-- This can be combined with checkra1n & blackbird vulnerabilties to gain **root** access to the T2 chip by restarting the T2 in DFU mode.
+- This can be combined with checkra1n & blackbird vulnerabilities to gain **root** access to the T2 chip by restarting the T2 in DFU mode.

 ## Exploitation